 Is It Superbowl or Super Bowl?

-Sooo Superbowl 51 is this weekend.
+Sooo it's Superbowl weekend.
 I'm not a great speller and rely on spell check programs but today I finally had enough.
 I went to the Editor and asked what is the correct way to spell Superbowl and he said Superbowl or Super Bowl are both acceptable.
 Whaaattt?

 Now what?
 I check it out on Google.
 The Ringer says "The Super Bowl must become the Superbowl."